timschott/interview-prep/ds/ml-conceptual.md

   * GPT-3 trains with an encoder/decoder model, next word prediction
     * directly compute P(w | its preceding words)
   * BERT is open sourced, GPT3 still under wraps
+  * BERTology is pretty cool, harder to do w/ GPT3
   * GPT-3 is especially good at text generation
 * explain how a transformer works
   * [todo]